advayvyas/advayvyas/README.md

 # Advay Vyas

 Hey!
-I'm Advay Vyas, a freshman at the University of Texas at Austin!
+I'm Advay Vyas, a sophomore at the University of Texas at Austin!
 Feel free to contact me at my email!

 <a href="https://advayvyas.github.io">Another place to visit!</a>